droopychn/Card-Dealer-for-Bridge/README.md

 # Card-Dealer-for-Bridge
 Deal cards for bridge game

+try to use by command: python Dealer.py | PrintHands.py

 Cards are numbered from 1 to 52.
 Spades: #1-13; Hearts: #14-26; Diamonds: #27-39; Clubs: #40-52.
 Sequencing from A to 2 in each suit.